-Thinking I had spotted a new arena for artists, I spent the first decade of this century focusing on the possibilities of live performed projection in the new digital projectors that were being installed in cinema halls.
+Thinking I had spotted a new arena for artists, I spent the first decade of this century focusing on the possibilities of live performed projection on the new digital cinema-projectors that were then being installed in cinema halls.
 Poetic film-experiences, edited live via MIDI-controllers in front of an audience.

-Also to eventually explore other possibilities inherent in digital cinema spaces.
-Connecting and simultaneously performing or sharing programme with other artists in other digital cinema halls.
-Wherever in the world they are located.
+Also to maybe eventually explore other possibilities inherent in digital cinema spaces.
+Connecting, simultaneously performing or sharing programme with other artists in other digital cinema halls wherever in the world they may be located.
 The technical solutions are there, at least.

 Live 5.1 sound mix in the Cinema hall on the december event by Asle Karstad

 More documentation from these two events to be published here (..eventually).